 Use security plugins

 Another way to boost WordPress security is to use a security plugin.
+There are many security plugins to compare and choose from.
 A popular security plugin that we use and recommend for our customers is WordFence.
 WordFence is a firewall for your WordPress site.
 It will help detect and remove malware from your site.

 Moreover, this plugin is a leader in login security.
 It provides brute force protection for your site.
 Additionally, it uses reCaptcha to block automatic attacks.
 This plugin has a 24/7 customer service line available that helps with monitoring and support of your site.
 And like we mentioned earlier it provides a two-factor authentication process.